Skip to main content

 .review-rating > span

-The rating string has some extra text that you won’t need, so let’s remove that:
+The rating string carries extra text you don't need, so strip it out:

 rating = (